edemaine/slack-backup/README.md

    Also write down the Bot User OAuth Token.
    (These directions are based on
    [this documentation](https://github.com/docmarionum1/slack-archive-bot).)
+6. Under Install App, be sure to install the bot to the workspace you'd like to backup.
+7. Assuming you're using the User Token, be sure that you have been added to all private channels that you want to backup.
+(Even admins/owners cannot see all private channels in the channel list; they need to be invited.)
-6. I recommend also running an
+8. I recommend also running an
    [official Slack export of workspace data](https://slack.com/help/articles/201658943-Export-your-workspace-data).
-   In JSON files containing file uploads you'll URLs ending with `?t=xoxe-...`.
+   In JSON files containing file uploads, you'll see URLs ending with `?t=xoxe-...`.
 Write down that token too.
+   (This is a temporary file access token; I think it lasts 7 days.)
-7. Then I suggest creating a `run` script with the following contents:
+9. Then I suggest creating a `run` script with the following contents:

    ```sh
    #!/bin/sh